Driving Instructor Training

 To become a driving instructor, also known as an ADI (Approved Driving Instructor) you will first have to:

 All new entrants now have to have a criminal records check.
 Having a criminal record won't automatically bar you from becoming an ADI.
-The DSA look at various factors when assessing how suitable an applicant is.
+The DVSA look at various factors when assessing how suitable an applicant is.
 These factors include:

 The driving instructors exam consists of three parts: